wernerglinka/msSandbox/README.md

 ### Drafts
 Pages not yet ready for publishing can be ignored by the build process by adding `draft: true` to the page from matter.

+### Providing a RSS feed of blogposts
+Blog post feeds are available at /feeds/blog.xml
+The feed is build without any plugins.
+We first build a page from the blog collection with an XML template "blog-feed.html".
+The resulting html file is then renamed with the metalsmith-renamer plugin.
+This approach allows us to create as many feeds as we like.